Skip to main content

 • Outcomes on key measures (e.g., Cash Flow) must be auto-generated by the model to facilitate impact analysis and presentation.

-2. Identify critical assumptions
+2. Identify Critical Assumptions

 Developing future projections requires using dozens of assumptions, including the economic conditions, the outcome of major contract competitions, the timing of new product introductions, M&A and competitive pressures.
 Critical assumptions must be identified and evaluated as part of setting the Base Case (based on the most likely outcome of key assumptions).
 The illustration in Figure 2 focuses on the economic uncertainty in the 2023 Operating Plan.
 The company identified several leading indicators/critical assumptions.